Sant'Urbano alla Caffarella, Rome: History

 Even after the renovation, the church's remote position meant that it was often subject to vandalism and it was eventually abandoned.
-In 1962 it was annexed by the owner of the neighbouring property.
+In 1962 it was annexed by the owner of the neighboring property.
 The building was acquired by the city of Rome in 2002 and given to the Diocese of Rome and now serves as a rectory in the parish of San Sebastiano fuori le mura.
 It underwent restoration in 2010–11.
 Open to the public only on Sunday mornings prior to restoration, it was still closed to the public in late 2015, with the exception of occasional guided tours.